-Identify and solve problems and make decisions using critical and creative thinking.

-Note: The ability of the candidate to identify the vehicle safety features that need to be taken into consideration when conducting any work on particular vehicles.

-Work effectively with others as a member of a team, group, organisation or community.

-Note: The ability of the candidate to communicate with peers and supervisors.

-Organise and manage themselves and their activities responsibly and effectively.

-Note: The ability of the candidate to adhere to workplace timeframes and procedures.

-Collect, analyse, organise and critically evaluate information.

-Note: The ability of the candidate to identify appropriate paint for a particular application.

-Communicate effectively, using visual, mathematical and/or language skills in the modes of oral and/or written presentations.

-Note: The ability of the candidate to report on work conducted.

-Use science and technology effectively and critically, showing responsibility towards the environment and health of others.

-Note: The ability of the candidate to use the correct tools and equipment to apply different paint technology to specific situations.

-Demonstrate an understanding of the world as a set of related systems by recognising that problem-solving contexts do not exist in isolation.

-Note: The ability of the candidate to dispose of paint and materials in an environmentally friendly manner.
+- > Identifying and solving problems in which responses indicate that responsible decisions using critical and creative thinking have been made. - > Working effectively with others as a member of a team, group, organisation or community. - > Organising and managing oneself and one's activities responsibly and effectively. - > Collecting, analysing, organising and critically evaluating information. - > Communicating effectively using visual, mathematical and/or language skills in the modes of oral/written persuasion. - > Using science and technology effectively and critically, showing responsibility towards the environment and health of others. - > Demonstrating and understanding of the world as a set of related systems by recognising that problem-solving contexts do not exist in isolation.